CFEL-CMI/cminject/lib/cminject/experiment_refactored/README.md

 # CMInject: A framework for particle injection trajectory simulations

 CMInject is a Python3 framework that can be used to define and run particle trajectory simulations for sample injection.
-It runs both 2D and 3D simulations, and is in principle agnostic to the number of spatial
+It can run 1D, 2D and 3D simulations, given that all parts in a simulation setup allow the given dimensionality.
-dimensions: It's up to the concrete implementations of all parts of the simulated experimental setup to be able to deal with any number of spatial dimensions.

-It is meant to be used by different groups of people and match different needs, and so it is meant to be both
+It is meant to be used by different groups of people and match different needs, and so it is meant to be both:

 - a library that provides a generic way to define and run whole simulation setups, and
 - a collection of such setups (coming soon).